 Andean giants: Priscula spiders from Ecuador, with notes on species groups and egg-sac troglomorphism

-The Andean genus Priscula Simon, 1893 includes the largest Neotropical pholcid spiders, but due to their mostly cryptic lifestyle they remain poorly collected and poorly studied.
+The Andean genus Priscula Simon, 1893 includes the largest Neotropical pholcid spiders, but due to their mostly very cryptic lifestyle they remain poorly collected and poorly studied.
 Nothing has been published about the phylogeny and the biology of the genus.

 We use a sample of approximately 26 species-level taxa, mostly from Ecuador and Venezuela, to propose a first hypothesis about relationships within the genus.
 Our data (mainly CO1) suggest the existence of five species groups, three of which are represented in Ecuador.